shainarazavi/Safe-Responsible-LLM/README.md

 # Safe-Responsible-LLM

 This repository contains code for training, testing, and evaluating the Safe-Responsible-LLM.
+The code is based on instruction fine-tuned models like Llama, Mistral; please update it to the appropriate versions of Llama and Mistral.
 ## Overview

 The content of the folders in this repository is as follows: